 Dentures – Why do you need to wear them?

 Dentures not only make a smile with several missing teeth look better, but they help maintain the integrity of the mouth’s structure by supporting the tissues around the cheeks and lips.
 Additionally, chewing-intensive foods can be consumed with dentures, allowing you to maintain your diet and get the nutrition you need.
-Lastly, dentures are a viable solution to replace teeth that are causing serious pain and oral health issues, such as those with rotted roots or severe damage.
+Lastly, dentures are a viable solution to replace teeth causing serious pain and oral health issues, such as those with rotted roots or severe damage.
 When dentures are fitted, problematic teeth are removed and replaced with a durable and attractive substitute.

-The partial dentures are adapted to the portion of the gum line they will rest on and secured to neighboring healthy teeth to prevent dislocation.
+The partial dentures are adapted to the portion of the gum line they rest on and secured to neighboring healthy teeth to prevent dislocation.
 However, they are not firmly secured and can be removed as necessary for cleaning or sleeping.

 Full dentures, also called complete dentures, are prosthetics that completely replace your natural teeth.
 They are held in place by suction and/or an oral glue and can be customized to fit your top or bottom gum line.
 They can be removed with ease, just like partial dentures.